 For starters, the rubber that runs up the back of the heel (dubbed the ‘Dark Spine’) is a brilliant addition that not only helps stick a solid heel hook but also protects your calcaneus bone.
 This design also helps keep the heel cup rigid and minimizes compression, an issue seen in a lot of soft-soled shoes.

-In contrast to the wide toe box, the heel is very narrow, and I found the tension rand sat pretty high on my heel in comparison to the Solutions 3D moulded heel cup.
+In contrast to the wide-toe box, the heel is very narrow, and I found the tension rand sat pretty high on my heel in comparison to the Solutions 3D molded heel cup.
 That said, the rand does a great job at securing the heel and once broken in, the high rand didn’t bother me.